T.Boone Pickens, legendary energy executive and one of America’s best-known entrepreneurs, passed away on September 11, 2019.

 Pickens, born May 22, 1928, in Holdenville, a small town in eastern Oklahoma, spent his adult years in Texas.
 The long-time Dallas resident, who had battled back from a series of strokes and further head injuries sustained in a 2017 fall, died of natural causes surrounded by friends and family, according to spokesman Jay Rosser.

-In 1957, Pickens founded what later became Mesa Petroleum, one of the nation’s premiere independent natural gas and oil companies.
+In 1957, he founded what later became Mesa Petroleum, one of the nation’s premiere independent natural gas and oil companies.
 During his career, Pickens’ face appeared regularly on virtually every significant business publication in America.
 He put a spotlight on the rights of the true owners of American businesses — its shareholders.
 He pounded on the doors of Japanese boardrooms, demanding that American investors have the same access to Japan and other foreign markets as foreign investors have in the United States.

+Pickens was proud of his fourth-quarter performance.
 In 1996, upon leaving Mesa Petroleum, at age 68, Pickens embarked on an even more successful career by forming an energy-focused investment firm, BP Capital, often one of America’s most successful hedge funds primarily focused on oil and gas commodities and energy-dependent equities.

 Throughout his career, Pickens took to heart a lesson his father imparted upon him during college.
 When Pickens was not making sufficient progress toward a degree to satisfy his parents, his father told him: “A fool with a plan can outsmart a genius without one every time.
 We don’t see you have a plan.”
 The advice took: He quickly developed an aggressive plan to pursue a geology degree, which he earned.
 And at every challenging step in his business success thereafter, Pickens was sure he had a plan.